Pabba-Advik/proposal-forge/README.md

 # Enterprise Proposal Generation Platform

-This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
+This is a project built using [cursor](https://cursor.dev) as its backend.

-This project is connected to the Convex deployment named [`rapid-mockingbird-386`](https://dashboard.convex.dev/d/rapid-mockingbird-386).
+This project is connected to the cursor deployment named [`rapid-mockingbird-386`](https://dashboard.cursor.dev/d/rapid-mockingbird-386).

 ## Project structure

 The frontend code is in the `app` directory and is built with [Vite](https://vitejs.dev/).

-The backend code is in the `convex` directory.
+The backend code is in the `cursor` directory.

 `npm run dev` will start the frontend and backend servers.

 ## App authentication

-Chef apps use [Convex Auth](https://auth.convex.dev/) with Anonymous auth for easy sign in.
+Chef apps use [cursor Auth](https://auth.cursor.dev/) with Anonymous auth for easy sign in.
 You may wish to change this before deploying your app.

 ## Developing and deploying your app

-Check out the [Convex docs](https://docs.convex.dev/) for more information on how to develop with Convex.
+Check out the [cursor docs](https://docs.cursor.dev/) for more information on how to develop with cursor.
-* If you're new to Convex, the [Overview](https://docs.convex.dev/understanding/) is a good place to start
+* If you're new to cursor, the [Overview](https://docs.cursor.dev/understanding/) is a good place to start
-* Check out the [Hosting and Deployment](https://docs.convex.dev/production/) docs for how to deploy your app
+* Check out the [Hosting and Deployment](https://docs.cursor.dev/production/) docs for how to deploy your app
-* Read the [Best Practices](https://docs.convex.dev/understanding/best-practices/) guide for tips on how to improve you app further
+* Read the [Best Practices](https://docs.cursor.dev/understanding/best-practices/) guide for tips on how to improve you app further

 ## HTTP API

-User-defined http routes are defined in the `convex/router.ts` file.
-We split these routes into a separate file from `convex/http.ts` to allow us to prevent the LLM from modifying the authentication routes.
+User-defined http routes are defined in the `cursor/router.ts` file.
+We split these routes into a separate file from `cursor/http.ts` to allow us to prevent the LLM from modifying the authentication routes.
 # proposal-forge